 The hourly rate calculation

 Let’s assume a service provider works 220 days a year.
-He has already deducted weekends and public holidays.
-Possible absences due to illness are also already taken into account here.
+Weekends and public holidays have already been deducted.
+Any absences due to illness are also already taken into account here.

-The service provider assumes that it will have monthly operating costs of EUR 1,000.00.
+The service provider assumes that he will have monthly operating costs of EUR 1,000.00.
 He estimates the cost of living at 800.00 euros.
-To cover these costs, he must therefore earn at least EUR 1,800.00 per month.
-Calculated over 12 months, this amounts to EUR 21,600.00.
-The service provider must therefore earn EUR 21,600.00 on 220 working days.
+To cover these costs, he must therefore earn at least 1,800.00 euros per month.
+Calculated over 12 months of the year, this amounts to 21,600.00 euros.
+The service provider must therefore earn 21,600.00 euros on 220 working days.

-That is 98.18 euros a day.
-For an 8-hour working day, the hourly rate would be 12.27 euros.
+That is 98.18 euros per day.
+For an 8-hour working day, his hourly rate would be 12.27 euros.
 However, this does not include the unproductive hours in which he earns nothing.
 These are the working hours spent on bookkeeping or other internal tasks.

 Rounded up, this results in 587 productive working hours per year.
 Divided by the 12 months – also rounded up – that is 49 productive working hours per month.